 It’s close monitoring, and we know that 15 years later, almost all those men are still alive, and at least half of them or more never got any treatment in those entire 15 years and are still doing okay.

 Advanced prostate cancer treatment options

-And if the patient is young and healthy and if the cancer is at least a grade Group Two or higher, generally, the answer is yes.
-So then you move into the treatment options and there are kind of, in my mind, three categories of treatments.
+If the patient is young and healthy and if the cancer is at least a grade Group Two or higher, generally, the answer is yes.
+Then you move into the treatment options, and there are kind of, in my mind, three categories of treatments.

 - External beam radiation therapy (EBRT)

 - Radioactive seed implants (brachytherapy)

 One is radiation treatments, which Jeff referred to, and the common one is an external beam radiation, where you lie on a table and get hit with an X-ray of some sort or some sort of energy force that delivers radiation to the prostate.